06f7b1afdb2a4801b0dbde6635f227b7/thresh/README.md

 $ thresh A=data_1.txt cat A

 # Cat only the columns 'time' and 'stress'.
-# (column headers are 'time' and 'stress' even when aliased)
+# (output column headers are 'time' and 'stress' even when aliased)
 $ thresh data_1.txt cat time stress
 $ thresh A=data_1.txt cat Atime Astress